Topics

 • Research summaries

-Notes really shine when you use them on Canvas.
+Notes really shine when you use them inside a Project.
 You can:

-• See your outline while researching — Have your script visible alongside YouTube videos and AI chats
+• Write alongside your research — Have your script open while referencing YouTube videos, PDFs, and AI chats in the same Project

-• Build ideas visually — Arrange multiple notes to map out a project
+• Build out ideas — Create multiple notes within a Project to map out different parts of your work

 Using AI with Your Notes